mrizaln/glfw-cpp/README.md

 add_executable(main main.cpp)
 target_link_libraries(main PRIVATE glfw-cpp)  # you don't need to link to glfw here, glfw-cpp already link to it
 ```

+### Option

+This library supports Vulkan, just set `GLFW_CPP_VULKAN_SUPPORT` before adding this repository to the project to enable it.
+Note that it requires Vulkan loader and the headers to compile.

 ### Example